DraconicVision/FlexBox-Documentation/README.md

 # FlexBox Notes
-**Note**: Most of what I learned comes from [FlexBox Froggy](https://flexboxfroggy.com/) which is a great, creative interactive learning resource.
+**Note**: Most of what I learned comes from [FlexBox Froggy](https://flexboxfroggy.com/) which is a great, creative and interactive learning resource.

 ***